Where are they now? The 40 nominees for the 2014 Golden Boy award

 The case of Oliver Torres is a strange one.
 Loaned to Porto in 2014-15, he returned to parent club Atletico with high hopes, and was a regular in their side with an outside chance of making the Spanish World Cup squad.

-After spells in Portugal, Turkey and Spain, Bruma joined RB Leipzig last summer.
+After spells in Portugal, Turkey, Spain and Germany, Bruma joined PSV last summer.

 Zahovic and his father Zlatko became only the second father-and-son duo to score in the Champions League – after Abedi Pele and his two sons Andre and Jordan Ayew.